influxdata/docs-v2/content/v2.0/reference/cli/influxd/inspect/dumpwal.md

 that matches the specified [globbing patterns](#globbing-patterns):

 - The file name
-- A list of keys with timestamps in the wrong order in the file
+- A list of keys with timestamps in the wrong order

 ## Arguments